sourcegraph/deploy-sourcegraph/docs/configure.md

 The site configuration is stored inside a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#add-configmap-data-to-a-volume), which is mounted inside every deployment that needs it.
 You can change the site configuration by editing
 [base/config-file.ConfigMap.yaml](../base/config-file.ConfigMap.yaml).

-Updates to the site configuration are [eventually propogated](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically) to all services, but it take on the order of 1 minute.
-[Future Kubernetes versions may improve this behavior](https://github.com/kubernetes/kubernetes/pull/64752).
+Updates to the site configuration are [propagated to the relevant services](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically) in about 1 minute. ([Future Kubernetes versions will decrease this latency.](https://github.com/kubernetes/kubernetes/pull/64752))

-To site configuration changes take effect immediately, you can change the name of the ConfigMap and all of its references in the deployment files. `kubectl` applying these changes will force all the relevant pods to restart, which will immediately make your changes visible.
+For the impatient, site configuration changes can be applied immediately by changing the name of the ConfigMap. `kubectl apply`ing these changes will force the relevant pods to restart immediately with the new config:

-Recommended steps:

 1. Change the name of the ConfigMap in all deployments.